root-project/root/tree/ntuple/v7/doc/specifications.md

 A tuple is stored using an empty mother field with $n$ subfields of type `T1`, `T2`, ..., `Tn`.
 All types must have RNTuple I/O support.
 The child fileds are named `_0`, `_1`, ...

+#### std::bitset<N>

+A bitset is stored as a repetitive leaf field with an attached `Bit` column.
+The bitset size `N` is stored as repetition parameter in the field meta-data.
+Within the repetition blocks, bits are stored in little-endian order, i.e. the least significant bits come first.

 ### User-defined classes

 User-defined classes might behave either as a record or as a collection of elements of a given type.